-Cascadia College recommends international students investigate their own housing options.
+You will need to investigate your own housing options.
 Cascadia does not have residence halls or dormitories.
 The majority of international students at Cascadia stay with American host families.
 Many students also find comfortable apartments near the college.
-We provide you with some resources to help you with your research as you seek the best housing option for your time at Cascadia.
+We provide you with some resources to help you with your research as you seek the best housing option for you.

 We recommend that new international students strongly consider living in a homestay for at least the first year while studying in the United States.
 The many benefits of living with an American family include: